aviatesk/JET.jl/README.md

   - Julia's type inference allows abstract type (like `Any`) to slip into the inference process by various heuristics, in order to ensure its termination and obtain the performance
   - but this is somewhat unideal in the context of bug reports, since the basic stance here might be _"better safe than sorry"_, meaning we ideally want to find all the possible errors even if some of them don't occur in actual execution
 - editor integration for watch mode (i.e. `profile_and_watch_file`)

+### acknowledgement

+This project started as my grad thesis project at Kyoto University, supervised by Prof. Takashi Sakuragawa.
+We were heavily inspired by [ruby/typeprof](https://github.com/ruby/typeprof), an experimental type understanding/checking tool for Ruby.
+The grad thesis about this project is published at <https://github.com/aviatesk/grad-thesis>, but currently it's only available in Japanese.